AyoubBrm/ai-face-detect-and-custom-data-set/README.md

 2- python run.py

-* This script loads the trained weights from:
+# -This script loads the trained weights from:

 * detect/train4/weights/best.pt